Ralph Klein: Prosperity Bonus

 In 2003, as the global price of oil increased Klein first contemplated government oil royalty payments to Albertans.
 The official announcement for the program came in September 2005, with each Albertan who filed a tax return received a "Prosperity Bonus", known locally as "Ralph Bucks".
 The program entailed a one-time $400 payment from the Government of Alberta in the form of a mailed cheque to each Alberta resident not in prison, at a cost of $1.4-billion.
 The Prosperity Bonus program was met with controversy, with critics claiming the funds would be better spent on infrastructure, health or education.
 Klein responded to the criticism saying if an Albertan did not want the cheque, they could "send it back or donate it to charity", and defended the payment "to some people it means a lot."
-ATB Financial's Todd Hirsch observed, "I think we missed some great opportunities to invest in our post-secondary education systems; instead, we frittered away our money.
+ATB Financial economist and NDP adviser Todd Hirsch observed, "I think we missed some great opportunities to invest in our post-secondary education systems; instead, we frittered away our money.
 People got a couple of dinners and put some gas in their Hummer, and that was about it."